g3ngr33n/apparmor-profiles-hardened/README.md

 # Contribution welcome

 If you feel to share, make a PR !
-I will as much as I can take in consideration any request or advise, if you want to convert those profile for your distribution, please do !
- If you need help, have question or an issue with those profiles, open an issue on this git.
+I will as much as I can take in consideration any request or advise, if you want to convert those profile for your distribution, please do ! if you need help, have question or an issue with those profiles, open an issue on this git.

 # Documentation work in progress